Rhodes sailing holidays

 Kameires Skala

-Good shelter from Meltemi; open to the North, but safe in SE – W winds; the ferry to Chalki docks here → ask the fishermen for a berth; quayside is 1,8 m above sea level; anchoring in the bay only advised in southerlies.
+Good shelter from Meltemi; open to the north, but safe in SE – W winds; the ferry to Chalki docks here, ask the fishermen for a berth; quayside is 1,8 m above sea level; anchoring in the bay only advised in southerlies; not a port but just a quayside and the swell becomes quickly uncomfortable.

 Nydri yacht charters and sailing holidays Lefkas.